ThePhD/sol2/docs/source/safety.rst

 Note that you can obtain safety with regards to functions you bind by using the :doc:`protect<api/protect>` wrapper around function/variable bindings you set into Lua.
 Additionally, you can have basic boolean checks when using the API by just converting to a :doc:`sol::optional\<T><api/optional>` when necessary for getting things out of Lua and for function arguments.

 ``SOL_SAFE_USERTYPE`` triggers the following change:
-	* If the userdata to a usertype function is nil, will trigger an error instead of letting things go through and letting the system segfault.
+	* If the userdata to a usertype function is nil, will trigger an error instead of letting things go through and letting the system segfault/crash.
+	* Turned on by default with clang++, g++ and VC++ if a basic check for building in debug mode is detected

+``SOL_SAFE_FUNCTION`` triggers the following change:
+	* All uses of ``sol::function`` and ``sol::stack_function`` will default to ``sol::protected_function`` and ``sol::stack_protected_function``, respectively.
+	* Not turned on by default under any detectible compiler settings

 ``SOL_CHECK_ARGUMENTS`` triggers the following changes:
 	* ``sol::stack::get`` (used everywhere) defaults to using ``sol::stack::check_get`` and dereferencing the argument.
 It uses ``sol::type_panic`` as the handler if something goes wrong.
 	* ``sol::stack::call`` and its variants will, if no templated boolean is specified, check all of the arguments for a function call.
-	* If ``SOL_SAFE_USERTYPE`` is not defined, it gets defined to turn being on.
+	* If ``SOL_SAFE_USERTYPE`` is not defined, it gets defined to turn being on and the effects described above kick in

 Tests are compiled with this on to ensure everything is going as expected.
-Remember that if you want these features, you must explicitly turn them on.
+Remember that if you want these features, you must explicitly turn them on all of them to be sure you are getting them.

 Finally, some warnings that may help with errors when working with Sol: